pcuzner/fioloadgen/README.md

 These components provide the following features;
 - standard repeatable deployment of an fio testing framework
 - persistent store for job results and profiles for future reference (useful for regression testing, or bake-off's)
+- support for predefined fio job profiles and custom profiles defined in the UI
+- deployment of fio workers to multiple storageclasses (allows testing against different providers)
 - ability to export job results for reuse in other systems
 - ability to dump all jobs or a specific job in sqlite format for import in another system
 - fio job management through a RESTful API supporting
    - cli tool to interact with the API to run jobs, query output, query profiles
    - web front end supporting fio profile view/refresh, job submission and visualisation of fio results (using chartjs)
-- supported backend - openshift only at the moment, but adding kubernetes should be a no brainer!
+- supported backend - openshift and kubernetes (tested with minikube)

 ## What does the workflow look like?